algorandfoundation/algokit-cli/docs/features/dispenser.md

 This command gets information about current fund limits on your account.
 The limits reset daily.
 Options

-- `--whole-units`: Use whole units instead of smallest divisible units (microAlgos).
+- `--whole-units`: Use whole units (Algos) instead of smallest divisible units (microAlgos).
 Disabled by default.
 - `--ci`: Enable/disable interactions with Dispenser API via CI access token.

 ## Further Reading